 The laboratory is responsible for performing analyses of the effectiveness of ULV treatments in Sacramento and Yolo Counties.
-Bioassay cages with live adult mosquitoes and slide spinners that collect droplets for analysis are used to monitor selected spraying events.
+Bioassay cages with live adult mosquitoes and slide spinners that collect droplets for analysis are used to monitor select spraying events.
 In addition, our District is involved in many research projects that may directly affect some aspect of our operations, such as ongoing evaluation of control methods and products, and alternative materials and control methods.
-The District also works closely with research projects involving the ecology of West Nile virus in California, effectiveness of ULV treatments, pesticide deposition, evaluation of different products and formulations for mosquito control, and tickborne diseases.
+The District also works closely with researchers from academia and the industry, on collaborative research projects involving the ecology of West Nile virus in California, effectiveness of treatments, pesticide deposition, evaluation of different products and formulations for mosquito control and tick-borne diseases.